silexphp/Silex/doc/providers.rst

     needed to make your controllers work.

-If you don't like Anonymous Functions or Controller Services, you can define the Controller and Controller Provider in the same class.
+If you don't like Anonymous Functions or Controller Services, you can define the Controllers and Controller Provider in the same class.

     namespace Acme;